Good things are happening in British business

 You may want to consider how your website can integrate with your marketing ambitions.
 For example, in exchange for a whitepaper or brochure, you might ask users for their email address to send them a link to download it.
 You can then use that opportunity to ask if they would like to hear from you more regularly.

 You may also want some automated email programmes that automatically send follow-up emails when someone has shown an interest in a brochure or a product.
 Some systems will remind customers that they left something in their basket without buying as a gentle nudge to get them to complete the purchase.

-You might also want to consider setting up a regular newsletter to stay in touch with customers – you will need to set up a subscription mechanism here too.
+You might also want to consider setting up a regular newsletter to stay in touch with customers.
+This means setting up a subscription mechanism too.

 Some third-party review websites will allow you to add a module into your website that shows reviews of your products and services for a fee.
-If you post frequently on Twitter you can also add an element that will showcase your latest Tweets which can act as a reminder to prospects and customers to follow you.
+If you share regularly on X you can also add an element that will showcase your latest posts.
+This can remind prospects or customers to follow you.

-If you are running a campaign, you may be able to create specific landing pages with their own URLs included in the campaign which will help you understand the success of your efforts with the number of visitors going directly to that page.
+If you are running a campaign, you may be able to create specific landing pages with their own web address included in the campaign.
+This will show you the number of visitors going directly to that page.

 Lloyds Bank is a trading name of Lloyds Bank plc, Bank of Scotland plc, Lloyds Bank Corporate Markets plc and Lloyds Bank Corporate Markets Wertpapierhandelsbank GmbH.